SEIZURE DISORDER IN DOGS

 WHAT IS A SEIZURE AND HOW DO YOU KNOW IF YOUR DOG HAS HAD ONE?

 A seizure results from excessive electrical activity in the cerebral cortex of the brain.
-The electrical activity starts in one area (called the "seizure focus") and spreads in a process called "kindling."
+The electrical activity starts in one area (called the "seizure focus") and spreads outwards through the brain causing involuntary movements and loss of normal consciousness.
 Classically, the patient loses consciousness, collapses, becomes stiff at first and then begins paddling or struggling but seizures can take many forms.
 Any involuntary behavior that occurs abnormally may represent a seizure.
 Seizures are classified into several categories.

 GENERALIZED (GRAND MAL) SEIZURES